pylhc/omc3/README.md

 - `fake_measurement_from_model.py` to create a fake measurement based on a model TWISS file.
 - `betabeatsrc_output_converter.py` to convert outputs from our old codes to `omc3`'s new standardized format.
 - `linfile_clean.py` to automatically clean given columns in lin files.
-- `kmod_average.py` to calcualte the average of multiple K-modulation measurements.
+- `kmod_average.py` to calculate the average of multiple K-modulation measurements.
 - `kmod_import.py` to import a K-modulation measurement into an optics-measurement directory.
 - `kmod_lumi_imbalace.py` to calculate the luminosity imbalance between two IPs from averaged K-modulation files.